mindspore-ai/docs/tutorials/experts/source_en/operation/ascendc_compile.md

 ## Custom Operator Offline Compilation

 This tool is included in the MindSpore installation package and can compile the custom operator's installation package based on the source code files.
-The installation package is located in the `build_out` directory.
+The installation package is located in the `CustomProject/build_out` directory.
 Users can choose to install the custom operator package or set the environment variable `ASCEND_CUSTOM_OPP_PATH` to use the compiled custom operator.

 Copy the tool directory to the working directory, where the tool directory is located in the `lib/plugin/ascend/custom_compiler` folder of the MindSpore installation package, with the following command: